TPS-Supported Scholars

 Meet the Scholars

-Dr. Katherine Guyon-Harris, PhD – Assistant Professor in Pediatrics and Psychology, NIDA K23 funded from 2022-2027 (adapting Family Check-Up for expectant mothers with history of opioid addiction), Supported through TPS Early Childhood Collaborative (Shaw primary mentor)
+Dr. Katherine Guyon-Harris, PhD – Assistant Professor of Pediatrics and Psychology, NIDA funded from 2022-2027 (adapting Family Check-Up for expectant mothers with history of opioid addiction), supported by TPS Early Childhood Collaborative